 - Exercise to drain the lymphatic fluids.
 Jump rope and rebounding are simple forms of exercise that help prevent swelling.

 - Decrease puffy eyes and face with a lymphatic drainage massage.
-Watch Melinda Lee’s Sexy Over 50 massage to get rid of baggy eyes HERE.
+Watch Melinda Lee’s sexy over 50 massage to get rid of baggy eyes.

 Vitamin E and Water

 Vitamin E is known to help with collagen production.
 With swollen eyes, this can help you get the tightness of your skin back to avoid sagging and swelling.
 To prepare, get a small bowl of chilled water then add a few drops of vitamin E oil and mix well.
 You can choose organic Vitamin E oils like 100% All Natural & Organic Vitamin E Oil For Your Face & Skin and the Vitamin E Oil By GreatFull Skin.
 To reduce puffy eyes, dip cotton pads into the mixture and place on your eyes for 20 minutes.

 Aside from using cucumber to get rid of swollen eyelids, you can also use milk, some tea bags and cold packs.The Caffeine and Tannin contents in teas, especially black teas, help in reducing puffiness.
 For the milk, it helps calm skin puffiness with the help of its natural proteins, lactic acid and vitamins A and D. Cold packs on the other hand help in draining the fluids more effectively, thus preventing retention and swelling.

 When choosing for eye creams, make sure you pick those that are made from natural ingredients.
 We advocate the reduction of toxicity in our bodies so we recommend choosing the right ones to use too.
 We know that it’s quite impossible to find a fountain of youth in jars, but you just have to see which ones work best for your skin type.
 Here are some eye creams that you may like: